Tests and treatments

 The catheter bandage

-The catheter dressing consists of a part that covers the insertion site of the catheter and a part that wraps around the tip of the catheter.
-If no dialysis takes place, the clamps on the dialysis catheter must always remain closed and the caps must always remain in place.
-Only staff from the Dialysis Department may use your catheter to draw blood or to administer medication or fluids.
+When there is no dialysis happening, the clamps on the dialysis catheter must always remain closed and the caps must always remain in place.
+Only staff from the dialysis department may use your catheter to draw blood or to administer medication or fluids.

 Checking the dressing

-The dressing around the tip of the catheter is loosened for each dialysis so that the catheter can be connected to the bloodlines of the dialysis machine.
-The dressing at the insertion site of the catheter is usually replaced once a week by the dialysis nurses unless it causes irritation, has come loose or is soiled.
+The bandage around the tip of the catheter is loosened for each dialysis session so that the catheter can be connected to the bloodlines of the dialysis machine.
+The dressing at the insertion site of the catheter is usually replaced once a week by the dialysis nurses unless it causes irritation, has come loose or is dirty.

-Check the dressing for dirt, pus or blood yourself too every day.
-A soiled dressing may indicate a beginning infection.
-It is important to notice this as early as possible and inform the dialysis nurses or the nephrologist.
+Check the outside of the bandage daily for dirt, pus or blood yourself.
+A soiled bandage may indicate the onset of infection.
+Be sure to mention this to the dialysis nurses or nephrologist.

 Self-care of dialysis catheter